tongc/kafka-streams-ex/kafka-stream-hopping-window/README.md

 This consumer listens on the "long-counts-all" topic and outputs the grouped counts for each key in the input data set.
 Since there's only one key, this is essentially counting the number of elements in each of the windows.
-What you see with tumbling windows is _all_ of window's counts in the window size range as a separate record, emitted _every time new data enters the KTable_, which is every half second.
+What you see with hopping windows is _all_ of window's counts in the window size range as a separate record, emitted _every time new data enters the KTable_, which is every half second.
 I purposely made this simplistic example to demonstrate precisely what Kafka streams does for it's windows.

 To see this in action, fire up the streams program.